ErnestasU/serverless-apigw-canary-settings/README.md

 It allows _base version_ to point to concrete deployment, whilst canary can point to not yet promoted version.
 Using this principle, Blue/Green deployment can be achieved, meaning that canary can take either 100% or 0% traffic if needed.

+#### Installation

+Run `npm install --save-dev serverless-apigw-canary-settings`, and add this plugin to `serverless.yml`.
+It will hook to package phase, meaning either `package` or `deploy` phases will trigger this plugin if used as specified below.

 #### Usage

 Add custom settings for canary in `serverless.yml` file: